Vacancy Fluctuations in a Macroeconomic Model with a Strategic Labor Input Target

 Keywords:

 This study investigates the effects of changes in job-filling and job-separation rates on economic fluctuations using an efficiency wage model.
 It introduces a relationship between labor input and the strategic labor input target into the model.
-This framework enables us to analyze situations in which vacancies exist along with employment and unemployment.
-The response of vacancy to a temporary positive productivity shock is amplified when fewer vacancies are filled and/or more turnovers take place.
-The simulations indicate that substantial changes in vacancy in response to the positive shock do not necessarily lead to significant employment changes, but depend on the job-filling and job-separation rates.
-This finding highlights the need to examine not only the change in vacancy but also filling vacancies and turnovers when discussing economic policies.
+This framework enables us to analyze situations in which vacancies exist, along with employment and unemployment.
+In this study, the outward shift in the Beveridge curve is attributed to a decline in the job-filling rate and/or an increase in the job-separation rate.
+An analysis of responses to a positive productivity shock indicates that the changes in vacancies in response to the shock do not necessarily lead to employment changes but depend on the job-separation rate.
+This finding highlights the need to examine not only the change in vacancies but also the job-separation rate when discussing economic policies.

 Downloads